7dolls/hello-world/README.md

 # hello-world
-A simplistic testistic minimalist repoisteristic.
+A simplistic testistic minimalist repoisteristic storage place.

+Not to be taken seriously.